AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 This is clearly not something we want in a final version of an application.
 This effect, of clearly seeing the pixel formations an edge is composed of, is called **aliasing**.
 There are quite a few techniques out there called **anti-aliasing** techniques that fight this aliasing behavior by producing *smoother* edges.

 At first we had a technique called **super sample anti-aliasing** (SSAA) that temporarily uses a much higher resolution render buffer to render the scene in (super sampling).
+Then when the full scene is rendered, the resolution is downsampled back to the normal resolution.
+This *extra* resolution was used to prevent these jagged edges.
+While it did provide us with a solution to the aliasing problem, it came with a major performance drawback since we have to draw **a lot** more fragments than usual.
+This technique therefore only had a short glory moment.

+This technique did give birht